World War II's command headquarters for

 units, except Field-Artillery, in the desert.
 Due to the large

-area of the CAMA, three additional Special Troops Headquarters
+area of the CAM, three additional Special Troops Headquarters

 were created to control and supervise.
 The 601st Engineer Camouflage